meteor/meteor/content/deployment.md

 <h3 id="domain-name">Domain name</h3>

 What URL will users use to access your site?
 You'll probably need to register a domain name with a domain registrar, and setup DNS entries to point to the site (this will depend on how you deploy, see below).
-If you deploy to the free Meteor servers, you can use a `x.meteor.com` domain while you are testing the app.
+If you deploy to Galaxy, you can use a `x.meteorapp.com` domain while you are testing the app.

 <h3 id="ssl">SSL Certificate</h3>